-Texas does not impose a corporate income tax -- but that doesn't mean businesses don't pay any taxes to the state.
+Texas does not impose a corporate income tax – but that doesn't mean businesses don't pay any taxes to the state.
 Texas collects gross receipts taxes, which are assessed based on the total amount of money a business takes in.

 Video of the Day

 Bars, restaurants and other establishments that sell and serve mixed alcoholic drinks must pay the mixed beverage gross receipts tax.
 Receipts to be used in figuring the tax include those for ice and any nonalcoholic beverages that are mixed with alcoholic beverages.
 The tax is levied only on the establishment selling or serving the drinks.
 It is illegal to pass these charges on to the customer either as a separate charge, or by adding it to the price of the drinks.

-Motor Vehicle Rentals
+Tax on Motor Vehicle Rentals

 Motor vehicle rentals in Texas are subject to the motor vehicle gross rental receipts tax.
-As of 2014, the rate was 10 percent for rental periods of up to 30 days.
+As of 2021, the rate was 10 percent for rental periods of up to 30 days.
 The rate is paid on the gross amount of the rental, minus stated fees for insurance, damage assessments and gas.
 For rentals from 31 to 180 days, the rate was 6.25 percent.

 The Tax Foundation, among many analytical groups, considers the Texas franchise tax a gross receipts tax, even though it is not labeled as such.
 It is imposed on a business's "taxable margin," which can be one of three things, whichever is lowest: gross receipts minus cost of goods sold; gross receipts minus compensation paid to employees; of 70 percent of gross receipts.

 In general, as of 2021, the tax is 0.375 percent for qualifying wholesalers and retailers and 0.75 percent for other types of businesses.
 Sole proprietors are not subject to the tax.
 The taxes are due once a year on May 15.